 Towns and cities are places for people, values and common unity.
 Lately writing and speaking more often on and about transportation industries, planning, access and mobility.
 Areas of research that fascinate me are related to decision making and evaluation in the transportation and logistics economics sphere.
 What is preoccupying me lately is understanding travel behaviour and how preferences are formed.
-I teach transport policy, rail and air transport studies to undergraduates at the North West University.
-Administratively, coordinating the implementation of teaching and learning strategies in the School of Decision Sciences takes some precedence in addition to supporting local, district and provincial government with my growing expertise (and learn from them).
+I teach transport policy, rail and air transport studies and supporting local, district and provincial government with my growing expertise (and learn from them).
 Lastly, I enjoy contributing to the media as an expression of academic citizenship across various national radio stations, forums and other platforms.

 My passion for creative mobility and access work comes from being seeing the shift from home to city by minibus taxi as a child.
 The world exploded across canvas and in my eyes|with colour, contours– men I grew up around drove Ga-Rankuwa to life.
 It’s interesting to remember, because the taxi driver was smoking a cigarette, sound-aloud, in the vehicle at the time.

 Understanding student travel preferences in Mahikeng: A Hybrid Choice Modelling approach within the Theory of Planned Behaviour